-The ensemble and the judges were amazed by the number of entries and the extremely high standard of work.
+We were all amazed by the number of entries (173) and the extremely high standard of work.
 It was particularly pleasing to receive submissions from all over the world from composers of all ages, and in a variety of interesting styles.
-We thoroughly enjoyed looking through all the entries, and it was wonderful to see composers writing so well for the group’s specific requirements.
-We are delighted to reveal the winners of our Composition Competition 2016.
+We enjoyed looking through all the entries, and it was wonderful to see composers writing so well for the group’s specific requirements.

 In the 18-and-under category, the winner is Joanna Ward, with For a number of coins.

 In the 19-and-over category, the winner is Phillip Cooke, with Judas Mercator Pessimus.